Dance is the word.

 Speaking of getting behind the scenes, this intrepid reporter will be waltzing off to Markova House – the home of English National Ballet – next weekend, to have a peek at the dancers in rehearsal.
 I’ll let you know how I get on!

-> An extract of this piece is featured on Total MK.
+An extract of this piece on Dance is the Word is featured on Total MK.